Emma Palova, author’s biography updated Oct. 12, 2020

-Emma Palova, born (Konecna) in former Czechoslovakia, is a journalist, author, short story writer & a screenwriter, based in Lowell, Michigan.
+Emma Palova, (Konecna) was born in former Czechoslovakia.
+She is a Lowell-based author, short story writer, novelist, screenwriter and a journalist.

-She taught English as a second language for French Canadians and African immigrants, as well as for Russians in her homeland.
-She received bachelor’s degree from University of Brno, Czech Republic.
+Palova wrote for Czechoslovak Newsweek and Prague Reporter.
+She also taught English as a second language for Francophones and Somali, as well as for Russians in her homeland.
+She received bachelor’s degree from the University of Brno in 1986.

 Palova has pursued journalism & photography throughout the years writing for hometown newspapers, regional magazines and on the WordPress platform.

 “Small towns in Midwest America continue to inspire my work,” she said.
 “I find strength in my characters modeled after the resilient people in face of adversity.
 I love the Lake Michigan shoreline, its beaches and forests.”